 The magnesium in brown rice may also help.
-Higher intake of magnesium was found to combat metabolic syndrome and hypertension, reduce CVD risk (especially ischemic and coronary heart disease risk) (4).
+Higher intake of magnesium was found to combat metabolic syndrome and hypertension, and reduce CVD risk (especially ischemic and coronary heart disease risk) (4).

 2. May Help Manage Diabetes

 Brown rice is a rich source of fiber that helps improve digestion and slow down starch digestion (5).
 This, in turn, slows down the release of glucose into the bloodstream.
 This mechanism helps regulate blood sugar levels in those with diabetes.
 It also may reduce the risk of diabetes in healthy individuals.
-Rice bran also contains magnesium and γ-oryzanol that may help control blood sugar levels.
+Rice bran also contains magnesium and γ-oryzanol, which may help control blood sugar levels.
 A study found that consuming brown rice for eight weeks twice a day had reduced levels of hemoglobinA1c (HbAic), a marker for blood sugar (6).